dodevops/terraform-azure-velero/README.md

 ### backup\_sp\_objectid

-Description: Service principal object ID used for backup (in case an application is used)
+Description: Service principal object ID used for backup.
+In case an application is used, the service principal object id of the
+app is required as shown in the Enterprise Applications blade."

 Type: `string`